flocoder/MiniX/README.md

 [![MINI - A naked barebone PHP application](_install/mini.png)](http://www.php-mini.com)

 # MINI is quick and easy to implement MVC in your PHP web application.
 I have tweaked a little bit of it to help me in my projects.
-This is test only.

 # MINI